-As part of our renewal application, New Jersey is proposing a multifaceted, integrated housing strategy for Medicaid beneficiaries that incorporates enhancements to infrastructure, coverage for additional targeted services, and coordination across state and community resources involved in the provision of health and housing services.
+As part of our renewal application, New Jersey is proposing a multifaceted, integrated housing strategy for Medicaid beneficiaries that incorporates enhancements to infrastructure, coverage for additional targeted services, and coordination across State and community resources involved in the provision of health and housing services.
 Core elements of this strategy include:

-- 1. Strengthened requirements for MCOs to employ dedicated housing specialists; - 2.
-MCO accountability for achieving housing-related goals; - 3.
-A newly created, dedicated state office, responsible for implementing the above and tracking progress towards key housing-related milestones for Medicaid-related populations; - 4.
-Ongoing, enhanced engagement between MCOs and public housing authorities, developers, shelters, and other housing-related community resources; and - 5.
-Targeted Medicaid coverage of key housing-related services, including housing transition and tenancy support services.
+- Strengthened requirements for MCOs to employ dedicated housing specialists; - MCO accountability for achieving housing-related goals; - A newly created, dedicated State office responsible for implementing the above, as well as tracking progress towards key housing-related milestones for Medicaid-related populations; - Ongoing, enhanced engagement between MCOs and public housing authorities, developers, shelters, and other housing-related community resources; and - Targeted Medicaid coverage of key housing-related services, including housing transition and tenancy support services.